yash-sharma1/docs-site/docs/match.md

 2. One side is `Maker Side` that has orders from previous blocks (and may/may not have orders from this current block),  and the other is `Taker Side` that only has orders from this current block.

-### Quantity Allocation
-The below match illustrates how quantity of the base and quote assets are allocated among different orders.

-1. After we conclude the execution price and maximum execution quantity, determine the orders that would be matched in this round.
-   - Orders with best price would be selected first.
-   - If the orders with one limit price level cannot be fully filled by the opposite orders: for the orders with the same price, the orders from the earlier blocks (leftover orders) would be selected.
-   - If the orders have the same price and block height, and cannot be fully filled, all of them would be selected with their quantity adjusted proportionally (floored if the number has a partial lot).
-If the allocation cannot be accurately divided, a deterministic algorithm would guarantee that no consistent bias to any orders: according to a sequence they are included into the block.
-2. Rearrange the selected orders: for maker side, all maker orders are kept in their original price level, all taker orders are merged into the concluded price level and sorted by their order price; for taker side, all orders are merged into one price level and sorted by **order quantity**.
-3. For each price level(from best to worst) in maker side, allocate it's orders in proportion to the quantity of orders from taker side.

 ### Execution Pricing
 Among all the orders to be allocated,